rangle/angular-training-slides/slides/src/content/observables.md

 +++

-## Quiz 5
+## Quiz

 Operators:

-  1. Start execution of an observable when invoked
+1. start execution of an observable when invoked
-  2. Return subscriptions so you can unsubscribe
+2. return subscriptions so you can unsubscribe
-  3. Are methods on an observable that return an observable
+3. are methods on an observable that return an observable

++++

+The correct answer is 3.

 ---